nop0x07bc/bapl-class-language/report/README.md

 The control structures will be convered in other sections.

 ### Arrays and Hashmaps
-XPL has support for arrays and hasmaps / tables (in the reference implementation these are both realized via Lua tables).
+XPL has support for arrays and hasmaps / tables[^6].
 You can create them using the array or hashmap literal as described in the "literals" section.
 You can also create arrays using the `new` keyword (see expressions):

 ```
 "new" "[" , expression , "]" , {"[" , expression , "]"}